ELthomasoPostfix/HOAx/README.md

 # Run

 This section explains how to run the project.
 This may be relevant to the evaluation of the project w.r.t. the course.

+**Alternatively, see the github actions [workflow yml](/.github/workflows/meson-actions.yml) for an ubuntu linux example of setting up and running the project.**

 ## Project - Setup